 - Explain to students that gender roles and gender stereotypes have changed over time and that during the Gold Rush, gender roles and gender stereotypes were different from what they look like today.

-- Show the “Gender Roles During the California Gold Rush” presentation, found here: Gender Roles During Gold Rush PowerPoint
+Show the “Gender Roles During the California Gold Rush” presentation, found in Lesson Plan Resources at the top of this page.

 Pass out a copy of the gender roles worksheet to every student and ask them to use the knowledge they learned from the presentation to artistically represent what they think gender roles looked like in the past.
 Explain to students that they should also consider what has changed now, and to draw what they believe gender roles look like now, and how they could look in the future if we challenge gender stereotypes today.

 Encourage students to talk through their ideas with other students while they draw and to discuss with each other what they have drawn.